COVID-19SCHEDULE YOUR APPOINTMENT

 We notarize all documents in office.

 Are we able to go to the courthouse?

-The courthouse is holding virtual online hearings by appointment only.
+At this time, each county courthouse has different preferences.
+Some are fully back in-person and some hold virtual online hearings.
 We are also able to record deeds via e-recording.
 You can speak with an attorney about your specific needs to determine the best course of action.

 have a question?